jennyliucl/jennyliucl/README.md

 Hi👋

-I'm Jenny Liu - a Christian, first-year Master's student in Statistics, and data science enthusiast.
+I'm Jenny Liu - a Christian, second-year Master's student in Statistics, and data science enthusiast.
 I'm also exploring the world of design as a non-pro, learning Adobe Illustrator and Premiere Pro along the way.
 Excited to see where this journey takes me!

 ## 📌 SKILL